razvanilin/iibMap/README.md

-# IIB Heat Map App #
+# IBM Integration Bus Map App #

-A heat map App for IIB built using MEAN stack: MongoDB, ExpressJS, AngularJS and Node.js.
+A map app for IIB built using the MEAN stack: MongoDB, ExpressJS, AngularJS and Node.js.
 The app is split into two, the server API and the Angular app.

 ## Dev Environment Set-Up ##